vnphanquang/svelte-put/packages/actions/clickoutside/README.md

 ### Typescript support

-Ambient types for `on:clickoutside` should be available automatically when `clickoutside` is imported
+Ambient types for custom events should be available automatically where `clickoutside` is imported.

 <details open>
   <summary> show / hide </summary>